jackwe12/form/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This is a react app followed by following rules:

-1. Use React.js and no library(eg: Material UI, Bootstrap) to demostrate skills.
+1. Use React.js and no library(eg: Material UI, Bootstrap) for demostrating personal skill only.
-2. Use Jest and Enzyme for unit testing
+2. Use Jest and Enzyme for unit testing.
 3. Use responsive web design adapt from smallest screen(Iphone5) to desktop screen.
 4. Use React new feature -hooks for demostrating more clean and maintainable code(reusable).
-5.
+5. Modal, form-validation, form components are all written from plain React.js

 ## Available Scripts